mid2SUPAERO/POD-K_v1-CHANDRE/README.md

 ### In this GitHub...

 1. Code: One can find all the codes needed to perform the study.
-Just two things to be commented:
+Just several things to be commented:

     - The Python version used is the 2.7

+    - Two packages need to be installed: [pyDOE](https://anaconda.org/conda-forge/pydoe) and [Scikit learn](https://anaconda.org/anaconda/scikit-learn)

     - A mesh creator (and viewer) is used: GMSH 3.0.6, please note that it is not the lastest version available!